crazybolillo/KiwiLexer/README.md

 ~ANIMALS,dog,cow,lion,tiger~`
 ```

-"ANIMALS" is the token, and everything else is its symbols.
+"ANIMALS" is the token, and everything else is its lexems.
 If the lexer reads "dog" or "cow" etc... it will mark it
 as an "ANIMALS" token.

 You can declare as many tokens as you want, just do not forget to terminate the file with '`' or the program will take a